vippsas/vipps-invoice-api/vipps-invoice-api.md

 * Does not provide information about client, explicitly or implicitly, to unauthorised entities.
 * Does not store information accidentally received, which we are not authorised to see.
 * Propagate changes quickly if a user opts out or in to Vipps Regninger.
-* Do not store personal information, i.e. invoices, which we do not have the right to see.
+* Does not store personal information, i.e. invoices, which we do not have the right to see.
-* Minimize the time we have any unauthorized data; i.e. we have to delete invoices we cannot resolve.
+* Minimize the time we have any unauthorized data; i.e. we have to delete invoices we cannot validate.

 ## API access token